hbr0914/academicpages/_pages/about.md

 ---
 I'm currently quite busy with coursework, so this site is still quite basic — but I'll be adding my blog and notes (may not be useful) in very soon.

-You can also discover a little bit of my literary creations on the website, but Chinese only.
+You can also discover a little bit of my literary creations on my website, but Chinese only.